 Arun approached him nervously and asked, “Are you Magnus?”

-He looked at him, smiled, gave me a firm handshake, and said, “Yes.”
+He looked at him, smiled, gave him a firm handshake, and said, “Yes.”

 That moment — a brief but powerful connection had a deep impact on Arun.